libbpf/libbpf-rs/CONTRIBUTING.md

 to get merged in.
 Please make sure each commit is an isolated change (eg if the commit does 2 separate things, please split it).

+- **Maintain a fully working commit history.**
+Each commit should represent a fully working state, i.e., not be breaking builds or causing test failures.
+Doing so helps when bisecting issues in the future.

 - **Use a descriptive title.**

 - **Include useful details in the commit messages.**